PattiyaY/Senior-project/README.md

 ### Frontend Cluster

-- **React**: The main user interface for the application, facilitating user interactions.
+- **NextJS**: The main user interface for the application, facilitating user interactions.
 - **NextAuth.js**: Provides authentication services, managing user sessions and security.
 - **GitLab**: Used for user management, version control, and collaboration.